-Assistant Principal- Elementary
+Assistant Principal- Secondary

-To assist the Principal in providing leadership and supervision in administering the educational program of an Elementary School in order to promote the educational development and achievement of students in accordance with Board of Education policies, administrative procedures, rules and regulations, and applicable law.
+To assist the Principal in providing leadership and supervision in administering the educational program of an Secondary School in order to promote the educational development and achievement of students in accordance with Board of Education policies, administrative procedures, rules and regulations, and applicable law.

 To provide leadership in program development and improvement, as well as in professional staff development.

 To serve as Principal in the absence of the Principal.

 Please visit the NCPS website to determine salary specifics according to the current salalry scale: https://drive.google.com/drive/folders/1XTNoI8Bpa2ySAvUWF0co2r3ux9taXFOk?usp=sharing.

 - Know and effectively communicate the Division’s philosophy and mission.